StarRocks/starrocks/docs/loading/Load_to_Primary_Key_tables.md

 > **NOTICE**
 >
-> You can load data into StarRocks only as a user who has the INSERT privilege.
+> You can load data into StarRocks tables only as a user who has the INSERT privilege on those StarRocks tables.
 If you do not have the INSERT privilege, follow the instructions provided in [GRANT](../sql-reference/sql-statements/account-management/GRANT.md) to grant the INSERT privilege to the user that you use to connect to your StarRocks cluster.

 This topic uses CSV data as an example to describe how to make data changes to a StarRocks table through loading.
 The data file formats that are supported vary depending on the loading method of your choice.